5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 The term "funnel-focused content briefing" has been used so much that it's starting to sound like a marketing jargon soup.

-However – beneath all that buzz is a powerful approach that can transform your content strategy.
-If you're not using funnel-focused briefs, you might be missing out on a game-changing tool.
+However – beneath all that buzz is a powerful tool and a strategic approach that can transform your content strategy.
+If you're not using funnel-focused briefs, you might be missing out on a game-changing tool for your content marketing efforts.

 Read this article to learn the signs you’ve finally mastered a funnel-focused approach to content briefing.
 And if you haven’t, use these signs at tips and get started today.